 Places to visit in India is anywhere in Punjab state of India.

 7. International Yoga Day: When you plan to visit India you will see lot of people, sadhus, sports person, do Yoga near hilly areas, beaches, in parks which reflects the Indian culture.
 Yoga is a group of physical, mental and spiritual practices originated in ancient India.
 India welcome all over the world to witness our Indian culture.
 In the year 2015, The Government of India declare 21st June as the International Yoga Day.
-So on 21st June 2020 you should try to visit India.
+So in 21st June 2021 you should try to visit India.